-Lubricate all body door and fuel door hinges, latches and locks including the glove box, console doors and the body hood, and any moving seat hardware.
+Lubricate all body door hinges, the body hood, fuel door hinges, endgate hinges, latches and locks and any moving seat hardware.
 Lubricate the hood safety lever pivot and prop rod pivot.
 Part D tells you what to use.
 More frequent lubrication may be required when exposed to a corrosive environment.